simondlevy/Hackflight/README.md

 you and damage to your vehicle.

-Hackflight derives from the Baseflight firmware (which in turn derives from Multiwii), and currently works on STM32F103 flight-controller boards (Naze32 and clones like Flip32, MultiRC, etc.), the Alienflight F3 board, and the Arduino-compatible Teensy 3.1/3.2 microcontroller (with additional hardware).
+Hackflight derives from the Baseflight firmware (which in turn derives from Multiwii).
+Although there is [legacy support](https://github.com/simondlevy/hackflight/tree/master/legacy) for STM32F103 flight-controller boards
+(Naze32 and clones like Flip32, MultiRC, etc.) and the Alienflight F3 board, the hardware focus of the project has shifted to the Arduino-compatible boards designed by Pesky Products: the [Teensy Flight Controller](https://forum.pjrc.com/threads/32985-Teensy-Flight-Controller) and the STM32L4-based [Ladybug FC](http://diydrones.com/profiles/blogs/flight-of-the-ladybug).

 Thanks to a major effort by [Sytelus](https://github.com/sytelus), the core Hackflight [firmware ](https://github.com/simondlevy/hackflight/tree/master/include) now adheres to best practices for C++.
 As you can